Chevindu/DarkChalk/content/post/title-goes-here.md

 +++
 authors = ["Chevindu Wickramathilaka"] date = 2019-12-24T04:30:00Z
-excerpt = "Excerpt goes here"
-hero = "/uploads/hugo-hero.jpg"
-timeToRead = 5
-title = "Genesis"
+excerpt = "I have so 99 things to do right now, but blogging ain't one." hero = "/uploads/hugo-hero.jpg" timeToRead = 5 title = "Genesis"